 We’ve been using ALL Free & Clear for years because anything else causes me to break out.
 And, we just recently discovered the Little Man has the same allergy (yeah, we spent a day in the ER to find out he had hives from laundry detergent—not a fun day!).

-After doing LOTS of research I settled on giving this recipe a try and I couldn’t be happier!
+After doing LOTS of research I settled on giving this recipe a try… and I couldn’t be happier!
 This stuff is POWERFUL and GENTLE.
 It works great in a regular washing machine and HE machines too.
+I’m on my 5th batch and have made several tweaks along the way to get the formula just right!

 You only need 1 TBS because there’s no fillers like you find in retail laundry detergent.
 Sometimes I throw in another 1/2 TBS if the clothes are REALLY dirty (like we had an explosive diaper dirty) but 1 TBS is perfect for everyday.